 How Do You Use Twitter?

-Regardless of how you use Twitter, or which apps you use to keep up with your feeds, remember these tips for drawing new followers and always avoid these mistakes that could get you in trouble.
-In fact, you should also keep on top of these amazing tips that even the pros don’t know.
+Regardless of how you use Twitter or which apps you use to keep up with your feeds, pick up a few of these Twitter tips that even the pros don’t know and always avoid these Twitter mistakes that could get you in trouble.

 Don’t forget about privacy and security either.
-You don’t want to make any mistakes that will endanger you or your family, which could truly ruin your life with stalkers and doxxers.
+You don’t want to do anything that could endanger you or your family on Twitter or incite hateful users to ruin your life .
 Have fun but be careful out there!